James Whitcomb Riley: Family and background

 James Whitcomb Riley was born on October 7, 1849, in the town of Greenfield, Indiana, the third of the six children of Reuben Andrew and Elizabeth Marine Riley.
-Riley's father was an attorney, and in the year before his birth, he was elected a member of the Indiana House of Representatives as a Democrat.
+Riley's grandparents came from Ireland to Pennsylvania before moving to the Midwest Riley's father was an attorney, and in the year before his birth, he was elected a member of the Indiana House of Representatives as a Democrat.
 He developed a friendship with James Whitcomb, the governor of Indiana, after whom he named his son.
 Martin Riley, Riley's uncle, was an amateur poet who occasionally wrote verses for local newspapers.
 Riley was fond of his uncle who influenced his interest in poetry.

 Shortly after his birth, the family moved into a larger house in town.
 Riley was "a quiet boy, not talkative, who would often go about with one eye shut as he observed and speculated".
 His mother taught him to read and write at home before sending him to the local community school in 1852.
 He found school difficult and was frequently in trouble.
 Often punished, he had nothing kind to say of his teachers in his writings.
 His poem "The Educator" tells of an intelligent but sinister teacher and may have been based on one of his instructors.
 Riley was most fond of his last teacher, Lee O. Harris.
 Harris noticed Riley's interest in poetry and reading and encouraged him to pursue it further.

 Riley's school attendance was sporadic, and he graduated from grade eight at age 20 in 1869.
 In an 1892 newspaper article, Riley confessed he knew little of mathematics, geography, or science, and his understanding of proper grammar was poor.
 Later critics, like Henry Beers, pointed to his poor education as the reason for his success in writing; his prose was written in the language of common people which spurred his popularity.